Round Top Lake Sunset lost Cabin Mine

 Down the Mountain towards Camp Irene

 We are working our way Southeast from the Munson Meadow trail junction down to Camp Irene.
-This is the view looking back over my Right shoulder.
+This is the view looking back over my Left shoulder.

 The Long View South from above, and North of Camp Irene